aekanshd/password-keeper/README.md

 ## Contribution
 Everyone is welcome to contribute to this project and build more functionality into it.
 Make a fork, imporve/fix it and create a pull request.
 I'd love it! :)
 Also, I'll be mentioning your names over here!

+### UI/Enhancements

+1. [@madwithkode](https://github.com/madewithkode/) - Made Changes to the overall UI of the app and tried as much as I could to reduce number of unnecessary roots being created where necessary.